-France represents over 50% of the EU’s art market value at roughly $4.2 billion in 2024, making it the dominant continental player and the world’s fourth-largest national art market overall.
+France accounts for over 50% of the EU’s art market value at roughly $4.2 billion in 2024, making it the dominant continental player and the world’s fourth-largest national art market overall.
 Now the country is seriously considering a wealth tax on art ownership, an unprecedented move among major art hubs that has sent shockwaves through the global collecting community.

 The proposal would convert France’s existing real estate wealth tax, known as the IFI, into what’s being called an “unproductive wealth” tax that explicitly covers artworks.